privaci/privaci.github.io/_posts/2019-02-18-second-ci_symposium.md

 <!--## Call for Participation
 <br/>
+We would like to invite you to participate
+-->

-We would like to invite you to participate in the 2nd annual Symposium on Applications of Contextual Integrity <b>August 19-20, 2019</b> at UC Berkeley. -->
+The 2nd annual Symposium on Applications of Contextual Integrity with take place on <b>August 19-20, 2019</b> at UC Berkeley.

 <!-- Sponsor: <br/>
 * [Digital Life Initiative, Cornell Tech](https://www.dli.tech.cornell.edu) -->